Last Reviewed by: Dr. Steve Knighton | March 16, 2026

 Shockwave Therapy For Lumbar Spinal Stenosis

-Most of our patients with low back pain related to spinal stenosis will not require shockwave therapy directly on their spine.
+Most of our patients with lumbar spinal stenosis will not require shockwave therapy directly on their spine.
 Instead, our Oakville chiropractors use shockwave therapy to target and improve blood flow, break up scar tissue, and alleviate tension in the surrounding muscles and soft tissue that may be contributing to the pain.

 Dr. Jenn is our acupuncture provider in our Oakville clinic.
 She uses a combination of chiropractic techniques and scientifically proven acupuncture points to help alleviate her patients pain associated with spinal stenosis.